Faster shortest-path algorithms using the acyclic-connected tree: Example

 \section{Example}

-Consider again Example \ref{exmp:intro} from the introduction.
-Running algorithm \texttt{A-C\_tree} (Algorithm \ref{alg:ac decomposition}) gives us the A-C tree of $G$ in Figure~\ref{fig:AC_tree}.
+Let us return to Figure~\ref{fig: intro example} from the introduction.
+Running algorithm \texttt{A-C\_tree} (Algorithm \ref{alg:ac decomposition}) gives us the A-C tree of $G$ shown in Figure~\ref{fig:AC_tree}.
 By Theorem~\ref{thm: correctness}, this A-C tree defines a minimal-width nesting decomposition of $G$ with width 3.
-This $G$ demonstrates that nesting decomposition can be quite non-trivial, even in strongly connected graphs.
-A small-width decomposition can be found because $G$ has an `almost acyclic' structure.
+The graph $G$ is strongly connected, but its A-C tree is quite non-trivial with a small nesting width.
+Intuitively, $G$ has an `almost acyclic' structure.

 The algorithm also identifies the nesting bottleneck in this structure, which is the strongly connected set $\{e,d\}$.
-Indeed, when computing shortest paths using Recursive Dijkstra's (Algorithm \ref{alg:recursive_dijkstra_main}), the maximum quueu length used in the algorithm is equal to $\max_i |K_i| = |\{e,d\}| =2$, where maximum is taken over all strongly connected components $K_i$ in the A-C tree.
-This is a significant improvement compared to na\"ively running Dijkstra's algorithm, with a single large queue of length $9$ containing all nodes.
+Indeed, when computing shortest paths using Recursive Dijkstra (Algorithm \ref{alg:recursive_dijkstra_main}), the maximum queue length used in the algorithm is equal to $\max_i |K_i| = |\{e,d\}| =2$, where maximum is taken over all strongly connected components $K_i$ in the A-C tree.
+This is a significant improvement compared to a na\"ive execution of Dijkstra's algorithm, with a single large queue of length $9$ containing all nodes.